-- system performance requirements in the test and evaluation master plan (TEMP) were not, or were not projected to be, satisfied; - necessary logistics support (spares, repair parts, and equipment) was not expected to be available for IOT&E; and - the Joint Interoperability Test Command (JITC) had not concurred that program interoperability was sufficient to enter IOT&E.
+- system performance requirements in the test and evaluation master plan (TEMP) were not, or were not projected to be, satisfied; - necessary logistics support (spares, repair parts, and equipment) was not expected to be available for IOT&E; and - the Joint Interoperability Test Command (JITC) had not concurred that program interoperability10 was sufficient to enter IOT&E.

-&lt;sup>10 The ability to support military operations and effectively exchange information.
+The ability to support military operations and effectively exchange information.